 Do you have a knack for connecting with people?
 Then you already have one of the most valuable skills a tax professional can have.

-Tax preparation is an interpersonal business.
+Tax preparation is more than just numbers – it’s an interpersonal business where empathy, active listening, and clear communication are key.
 Clients are far more likely to stick with a tax preparer if they feel that the preparer is personable and adequately addresses their questions.
+By genuinely understanding a client’s concerns and tailoring services to meet their unique needs, you build trust.
 Even with the huge increase in remote tax preparation, clear communication and a professional but approachable persona are essential.
+Strong communication not only ensures client satisfaction but also lays the foundation for lasting relationships and future referrals.

 Organization